FredKalcide/CART-263/Project 3/progressREADME.md

 I would maybe like for the targets to appear as small little points, ( particle systems maybe)  or that the target is actually made of the ascii symbols but that a given region become of a certain other color and shape ( lets say a red circle )  when the curser goes on it ( the player hand movement ), it collides with it and makes the ascii target collide,  explode  a little and disappear so that it then reappers a second later to it's initial default font and color

+wanted to, using keycodes, set keys to start and reset the game. one key sets keytostart to 0, thus when it turns to 1 again the whole code runs back from the beginning

+wanted to map the alpha value of the text notificatons to the y position, so that as it rises, it fades out

 ## Installation
 Here, you'll describe how to run your code.
 Do you have libraries?
 Do you need to configure something?
 Make it clear, provide inks and commands.
 ``` You can add code like this if needed  ```